- clipboard and pencil

 Encourage children to use the names of colors, as well as descriptive words and science process words such as describe, compare, observe, and predict.
 Encourage them to come up with color descriptions from their own observations—such as purple-y blue, reddish brown, yellowish green, and so on.

-Remind children that earlier today, they explored colors indoors.
-Now they’re going to go outside, and see what colors they can find.
+Tell children they’ll go outside and see what colors they can find.

 - Before going outside, have a discussion with children about the colors they think they will see.
 Write down their predictions on your clipboard.
 What colors do you think you can find outside?
 What color do you think you’ll see the most of outside?